git/git.github.io/rev_news/drafts/edition-73.md

   plans for the hook to be called when symrefs are updated.
-He also said it didn't seem intuitive to him that the index and working dirs are being updated, which calls the "post-index-change" hook, before the transaction is approved, which in-turn calls the "ref-transaction" hook.
+He also said it didn't seem intuitive to him that the index and working dirs are being updated, which calls the "post-index-change" hook, before the transaction is approved, which in turn calls the "ref-transaction" hook.

   Patrick replied that he didn't have plan for the hook to support symrefs, but wouldn't oppose such effort.
 About the order in which